 Similarly, how can disparate phenomena such as sleep and wakefulness emerge from the same cortico-thalamic systems in the brain?
 To answer this question, we will investigate slow-wave activity and simulations of large populations of firing neurons in mice and humans.

-Finally, we investigate brain mechanisms of memory.
-Episodic memory, pertaining to our personal, conscious experiences set within space and time, defines who we are.
+Episodic memories are our personal, conscious experiences set within space and time.
 The brain's ability to recall objects and experiences from multisensory information (e.g. vision, hearing or touch) is key to understanding human memory.
-We are conducting a coordinated series of experiments to identify the neuronal mechanisms behind episodic memory, and validate them by computational models and robotic systems.
-Again, hierarchical cortex-like models play an important role, but this time these are focused on the processing of visual and tactile properties of objects.
+The HBP is conducting a coordinated series of experiments to identify the neuronal mechanisms behind episodic memory, and validate them by computational models and robotic systems.

 The work of HBP’s theoretical and cognitive neuroscientists feeds into the work of elsewhere in the HBP, particularly the neurorobotics and neurocomputing platforms.